-1.2.1 General Overview: The Hartnell Lease, located approximately 2.5 miles south of the city of Orcutt, was previously owned and operated for many years by Unocal.
+1.2.1 General Overview: The Arellanes Lease is located in the Casmalia Oil Field [Reference: CA DOG Map 311: Section 24, T9N, R35W], approximately two miles north of the of the town of Casmalia in Santa Barbara County.
 Several transfers of ownership/operator have since taken place and are listed below.
-The most recent change was a name change only from Breitburn Energy to Pacific Coast Energy Company (PCEC) which occurred in December 2011.
+The most recent change was an owner/operator change from Team Operating Co. to Pacific Coast Acquisitions, LLC (PCEA) which occurred in February 2024.